Navy Federal Review Summary

-- Consumer Financial Protection Bureau: The CFPB has 125 complaints about Navy Federal personal loans on file, dating as recently as March 2019.
+- Consumer Financial Protection Bureau: The CFPB has around 140 complaints about Navy Federal personal loans on file.
 Some complaints include a borrower being unable to find out how much they were charged in late fees and another claiming Navy Federal made automatic payments without authorization.

-- WalletHub: Navy Federal Credit Union has an average score of 4/5 stars from WalletHub’s users across 1,400+ reviews.
-WalletHub’s editors think Navy Federal personal loans deserve 4/5 stars.
+- WalletHub: Navy Federal Credit Union has an average user score of 4.1/5 stars across 2,400+ reviews.